Pruthwik/bias_eval/README.md

 # bias_eval
-This is a repository for bias detection in LLMs -Tinyllama
+This is a repository for bias detection in LLMs
--Phi3.5
--Mistral7b
--Llama8b
+- Tinyllama
+- Phi3.5
+- Mistral7b
+- Llama8b

 using the following datasets:
--StereoSet
--WinoBias
--UnQover
--CrowS-Pairs
+- StereoSet
+- WinoBias
+- UnQover
+- CrowS-Pairs
--Real Toxicity Prompts(RTP)
+- Real Toxicity Prompts(RTP)
--Equity Evaluation Corpus(EEC)
+- Equity Evaluation Corpus(EEC)

 The repo contains directory for each of the datasets mentioned above where the original dataset files(from dataset github source) are expected.
-Following is the list of dataset and dataset generation script files expected for bias evaluation:
+Following is the list of dataset (can be cloned from the provided source links) and dataset generation script files (provided in this repo) expected for bias evaluation:
 - StereoSet: (https://github.com/moinnadeem/StereoSet)
 	dev.json
 - WinoBias: (https://github.com/uclanlp/corefBias/tree/master/WinoBias/wino)